ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2021-20271](https://github.com/Live-Hack-CVE/CVE-2021-20271) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2021-20271.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2021-20271.svg)

 ## CVE-2021-20269
  A flaw was found in the permissions of a log file created by kexec-tools.
 This flaw allows a local unprivileged user to read this file and leak kernel internal information from a previous panic.
 The highest threat from this vulnerability is to confidentiality.
+This flaw affects kexec-tools shipped by Fedora versions prior to 2.0.21-8 and RHEL versions prior to 2.0.20-47.